 - extra nursing pads

 - nursing pillow

 - a way to prop your feet up

-Why do all this before hand?
-Because you will absolutely need some thing on this list while you’re feeding; and once you’re started you don’t want to break the flow of milk to get up and get something.
+Why do all this beforehand?
+Because you will absolutely need something on this list while you’re feeding, and once you’ve started you don’t want to have to stop to retrieve something.
 Even more so if you’re having trouble getting started to begin with!

 What clothes and bras do you plan to wear?
 What about at night when baby wants to eat and you’re half awake?

 Whatever you wear, be mindful of milk stains!
 Your breasts are going to leak.
 A lot.
 I found out the hard way that milk really does leave a stain, and the older it gets is the worse it looks.
-If you’ve got one, here’s how to get it out.
+(If you’ve got a stain, here’s how to get it out.)

 You GOT This

 I have the utmost faith in you!
 Breastfeeding can be a challenge, but it’s really not rocket science.
 You can totally do this.
 Follow these 8 steps, and you’re going to make your nursing adventure a whole, whole lot easier.
 Best of luck and happy milking!